lucacros/2324_Projet2A_PedaleGuitare/README.md

 https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Brainstorming/Choix%20des%20composants.md

-For more details to each components go directly in :
+For more details to each components go directly in : [Aller à la section Hardware Specifications](#hardware-specifications)

 ## 🔧 Project structure
 To better organise our project, we have drawn up a task breakdown with each associated deliverable.
 This diagram is an integration of the WBS, OBS and PBS charts.